-Transfer credits will be accepted from colleges and universities starting from the year that they are accredited or hold candidacy status with the North Central Association of Colleges and Schools, Middle States Association of Colleges and Schools, New England Association of Colleges and Schools, Northwest Association of Colleges and Schools,

-Southern Association of Colleges and Schools, Western Association of Colleges and Schools or other institutions approved by JCCC.
-All transfer credit will be converted to the semester-hour system.
-All credits earned with an "F" grade or higher will be transferred and calculated in your cumulative G.P.A.
-Quality points and grade points will be transferred and averaged into your cumulative grade point earned at JCCC.
+Transfer credits will be accepted from colleges and universities starting from the year that they are accredited or hold candidacy status with the North Central Association of Colleges and Schools, Middle States Association of Colleges and Schools, New England Association of Colleges and Schools, Northwest Association of Colleges and Schools, Southern Association of Colleges and Schools, Western Association of Colleges and Schools, Western Association of Colleges and Schools, Western d to the semester-hour system.
+All credits earned with an "F" grade or higher will be transferred and calculated in your cumulative GPA Quality points and grade points will be transferred and averaged into your cumulative grade point earned at JCCC.